• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 What is RCS?

-RCS (Rich Communication Services) takes messaging to the next level with features like read receipts, typing indicators, carousels, and high-resolution media.
-It’s carrier-dependent and still gaining traction, but it offers a powerful upgrade for business-to-customer communication.
+RCS (Rich Communication Services) takes messaging to the next level with features like read receipts, typing indicators, carousels, high-resolution media, interactive buttons, and branded customer experiences via verified RCS Agents.
+It’s carrier-dependent and still gaining traction, but it offers a powerful upgrade for business-to-customer communication while running over Wi-Fi or data networks instead of the cellular voice network

 What is OTT Messaging?